chesterhow/tale/about.md

 ---
-layout: default
+layout: post
-title: About
+title: "About"
+author: "Chester"
 permalink: /about/
 ---

-# About

-Tale is a minimal Jekyll theme.
+Tale is a minimal Jekyll theme curated for storytellers.